yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

 ec2_tag = "python-terraform"         # Tag for EC2 instance here and this tag is using to stop that EC2 instance so please be uniq password_for_ec2 = "T36r@f06m@YKH"   # Strong password mentioned here for EC2 because we didn't use key pair if you need please login to the EC2 and do it manually
 ```
-> **Please read the side notes and change the values as you need like the left side. if you're not changing it will run with those default values so please change it manually before run `terraform apply`**
+> **Please read the side notes and change the values as you need like the left side. if you're not changing it will run with those default values so please change it manually before running `terraform apply`**

 ### Python Code
 _lambda_code/start/start.py_